turboMaCk/glue/README.md

         ( newModel, notify parentMsg newModel )
 ```

-Now both `init` and `update` should now send `Cmd` after `Model` is updated.
+Now both `init` and `update` should send `Cmd` after `Model` is updated.
 This is a breaking change to `Counter`'s API so we need to change its integration as well.
-Since we want to actually use this message and do something with it let me first update
+Since we want to actually use this message and do something with it let's first update
 the parent's `Model` and `Msg`:

 ```elm